Model-completeness and decidability of the additive structure of integers expanded with a function for a Beatty sequence: Abstract

 \section{Abstract}

-We introduce a complete axiomatization for the structure $\Za=\langle \ZZ,+,0,1,f\rangle$ where $f:x\mapsto \lfloor \alpha x\rfloor$ is a unary function with $\alpha$ a fixed transcendental number.
-This result fits into the more general theme of adding traces of multiplication to integers without losing decidability.
-When $ \alpha $ is either a quadratic number or an irrational number less than one, similar decidability results have been already obtained by applying heavy techniques from the theory of autamota.
-Nevertheless, our approach is based on a clear axiomatization and involves only elementary techniques from model theory.
+We introduce a model-complete theory which completely axiomatizes the structure $\Za=\langle \ZZ,+,0,1,f\rangle$ where $f:x\mapsto \lfloor \alpha x\rfloor$ is a unary function with $\alpha$ a fixed transcendental number.
+When $\alpha$ is computable, our theory is recursively enumerable, and hence decidable as a result of completeness.
+Therefore, this result fits into the more general theme of adding traces of multiplication to integers without losing decidability.